AndreasChristensen89/cleaner-copenhagen/README.md

 * Jigsaw test for CSS completed with no issues

 ### Unfixed bugs:
-Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.
+* Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.
+* H3 text for two meetup times media query 1340px goes outside their background when pushed together

 ## Deployment
 The site was deployed to GitHub pages, and goes as follows: